Treating hay fever

 Unlike older antihistamines, these newer types shouldn't cause drowsiness, although this can occasionally occur in some people.

-If this does occur to you then avoid driving or using tools or machinery.
-Also contact your pharmacist or GP as there may be an alternative antihistamine you cant take.
+If this does happen to you then avoid driving or using tools or machinery.
+Also contact your pharmacist or GP as there may be an alternative antihistamine you can take.

 Read more about antihistamines.